 This is the print version, and shipping charges apply.
 It also is available in a digital version with no shipping charges.

 $25.00 for NCEO members; $35.00 for nonmembers

 A 20% quantity discount will be applied if you are a member (or join now) and order 10 or more of this publication.
 If you need to order more than the maximum number in the drop-down list below, change the quantity once you have added it to your shopping cart.

-Rather than just another long checklist, however, we have written this as a series of stories.
-The company name is usually disguised, but the scenarios and solutions are real.
-We engaged leading ESOP experts from all fields to help us with this task and added quite a few stories of our own.
+For the second edition in 2015, NCEO members and staff contributed a number of new cases, and a few minor updates were made.
 There is a good chance you will recognize your own company in at least a few of these dilemmas.
 If not, the book will give you greater confidence that you really aren't missing something.
 Either way, you'll sleep better at night.

 Status: In stock

 What Is an ESOP Loan?